Direct and inverse cascades in turbulent Bose-Einstein condensate

 Note the $n_k$ is dimensionless and normalized such that $N=\int n_k \mathrm{d}^3{\bf k}$ is the total number of particles per unit of volume.

-Summarizing, in this Letter we have derived the stationary direct and inverse cascade KZ spectra (\ref{dc}-\ref{Eq:Cd}), including, for the first time, the analytical determination of the pre-factor constants and the logarithmic correction in Eq.~\eqref{dc}.
+Summarizing, in this Letter we have derived the stationary direct and inverse cascade KZ spectra (\ref{eq:ic}, \ref{eq:dc}), including, for the first time, the analytical determination of the logarithmic correction in \eqref{eq:dc} and the pre-factor constants for both.
 Our predictions are in remarkable agreement, without any adjustable parameters, with numerical simulations of the GPE and the WKE.
 Such definitive agreement was possible thanks to considerable higher than in the previous works resolution of the GPE simulations and careful checks of the WT assumptions.
-Furthermore, to our knowledge, we presented the first simulations of the associated WKE in the steady state regimes.
+To our knowledge, we also presented the first simulations of the associated WKE in the steady state regimes.

-In the case of the direct cascade, previous works reported a steeper $-3.5$ exponent \cite{navon2016emergence,navon2019synthetic} -- a result which deviated from the dimensional WT prediction $-3$ and which dimensionally requires the use of an extra length scale in (\ref{Eq:DirectDimensional}-\ref{Eq:InverseDimensional}).
-Such an additional length scale, should be associated with a different physical phenomenon that has not been found or discussed.
-Instead, the logarithmic correction derived in Eq.~\eqref{dc} predicts a spectrum enhancement toward the forcing scale (formally -- a singularity), which can be confused with a steeper exponent if the scaling range is limited.
+In the case of the direct cascade, previous works reported a steeper $-3.5$ exponent \cite{navon2016emergence} -- a result which deviates from the dimensional WT prediction $-3$.
+Several processes (a residual role of vortices, the non-negligible incompressible-flow energy, an increasing importance of quantum pressure) were suggested in \cite{navon2016emergence} as candidates for explaining the experimental result but without an argument why they could lead to the $k^{-3.5}$ spectrum.
+We do not think that such additional processes are important and/or need to be considered because the logarithmic correction in Eq. \eqref{eq:dc} was derived without invoking other physical phenomena than weak wave turbulence.
+It is convincingly confirmed by our high-resolution numerical results and it agrees with the experimental spectrum reported in \cite{navon2016emergence} (see SM).
+Hence, we conclude that the spectrum $k^{-3.5}$ is an approximation to the log-corrected KZ spectrum.
+Further, for the first time, in our work the inverse cascade KZ spectrum is observed numerically.

 Our results are useful for laboratory experiments, and we have validated them with simulations of GPE of a trapped BEC.
 In future, it would be particularly interesting to have a stationary inverse cascade state experimentally implemented.
 For this, one could use a similar forcing technique as in \cite{navon2016emergence,navon2019synthetic}, namely shaking the retaining trap.
 In addition, one would have to devise a synthetic dissipation mechanism removing low momentum atoms which would prevent their accumulation (condensation) near the ground state of the trap thereby making a statistically steady state possible.